based on 7 nights inc. flights

 These suites measure 245m² and have three ensuite bedrooms, two with king size beds and the third with twin beds.
 The suites also feature a large sitting room and separate kitchen.
 The sitting room, master bedroom and first bedroom open out onto an L-shaped, beachfront balcony or terrace.
 The suites can sleep up to six adults, or two adults and four children.

 Well designed indoor and outdoor areas include a sand pit, paddling pool, jungle gym, mini tennis court and tricycles.
 Activities range from painting to treasure hunts, turtle watching to tennis coaching.
-The resort organizes programs during the school vacations - "Crew Blue" for kids aged 7 - 12 years of age and "Crush" for teens aged over 13.
-The hotel also organizes fun and appropriate activities, from zip-lining to Hobie Cat racing and sting ray excursions to sports tournaments.
+The resort organises programmes during the school holidays - "Crew Blue" for kids aged 7 - 12 years of age and "Crush" for teens aged over 13.
+The hotel also organises fun and appropriate activities, from zip-lining to Hobie Cat racing and sting ray excursions to sports tournaments.

 Children's movies are shown in the afternoons in the screening room and complimentary high tea is provided.
 A comprehensive and healthy children's menu is available, which caters for even the fussiest of eaters with no charge for children from 2 to 12 years and babysitting can be arranged on request.

 In-room facilities here for the smallest children are attentive and the concierge can arrange anything you may require.

 Operating during the school holidays, Crush is specifically aimed at 13 to 18 year olds.
 They have their own chill-out space, complete with a Wii entertainment system, pool and fussball table, and the option of exclusive teen activities and events, including private movie screenings.
 There are a host of adrenaline inducing activities available all year round, including wakeboarding, waterskiing, zip-lining through the rainforest, tubing, tennis workshops and yachting.